justlark/lark.gay/site/content/log/furry-roundup-jul-2026.md

 [_Midway Menagerie_](@/furry-carnival.md), a monthly furry blogging carnival.
 This month's theme was ["Fandom and Community"](@/log/furry-carnival-jul-2026).

-Thank you to everyone who participated for the first month of this new carnival!

 Loaf wrote ["furry community"](https://kero.gay/blog_posts/furry), where he talks about his introduction to furry, what joining the fandom has meant to him, his relationship with online vs in-person community, and what it means to adopt